 1. What did you find worked?
 2. How are you sustaining successful practices?
 3. What is transferable; best practices, tools, processes?
 4. What did not work?
 How did you resolve any problems?
 5. What lessons did you learn from this?
-6. Ar Are the timelines in the program viable?
-Are the timelines in the program viable?
+6. Are the timelines in the program viable?
 7. What were the most common problems faced in creating veteran-friendly programs?
 8. What were the most common problems faced by the student veterans?
-0 1 Have veteran-friendly programs impacted other students' experience in the school or program, and overall?
-9. 10 Can any lessons be transferred to create a framework or model for helping other student populations?
+9. Have veteran-friendly programs impacted other students' experience in the school or program, and overall?
+10 .
+Can any lessons be transferred to create a framework or model for helping other student populations?
 11 .
 How much did you need to change any previously existing programs to be veteran- friendly?
-4.0 ⊥∠ 2.
+12 .
 Has veteran level of experience been important in determining success?